 We know the pathway to progress is often not a straight line.
 Wins aren’t always apparent or easy to measure.
 The Hollywood-ending moments, the quieter triumphs, and the lessons in disguise are all progress in our book.
 We fight for the biggest thing we can—without letting perfect be the enemy of good.
 And we use every tool in our toolbox.
-We:

 +